jukejoints/jukejoints/README.md

 not done or sorted yet, Ok? just writing it all out first, Ok? i WILL make graphics for ts....i will....i will!!!
+WHAT IF sam winchester themed..

 <p align="center">
 </a>